rlleshi/phar/README.md

 ### Content Filtering

-TODO: based on if people need it
+TODO: depending if people need it.

 ### Deployment

 Depends if people find this project useful.
 Currently one has to install the relevant libraries to use these models.
-See the section below.
+See the installation section below.

+## Motivation & Usages

+The idea behind this project is to try and apply the latest deep learning techniques (i.e. [human action recognition](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=human+action+recognition&btnG=)) in the pornographic domain.

+Once we have detailed information about the kind of actions/positions that are happening in a video a number of uses-cases can apply:

+1. Improving the recommender system
+2. Automatic tag generator
+3. Automatic timestamp generator (when does an action start and finish)
+4. Cutting content out (for example non-sexual content)

 ## Installation